Trail Notes

 • Sunscreen, sunhat and sunglasses

 Note: Te Araroa track descriptions work from North to South whereas the Department of Conservation encourages trampers to walk the Tongariro Alpine Crossing in the other direction – from South to North.
-So be aware, the crossing is a very popular tramp and following these instructions, you will be going against the flow.
+So be aware, the crossing is a very popular tramp and in following these instructions, you will be going against the flow.

 Route from South to North - Te Araroa northbound - Mangatepopo to Ketetahi